-Stock Lending is Stake’s take on securities lending – a common practice where brokers lend out stocks held by their customers and collect interest from the borrowers.
+Stock Lending is Stake’s take on securities lending, a common practice where brokers lend out stocks to financial institutions, in return for a fee.

 How does Stock Lending work?